Cur10s1tyByt3/0verl0rd/README.md

 The server is TypeScript on Node/Bun.
 The client is Go.
 Operators talk to the server through a web panel or the Electron desktop app, and agents connect over encrypted WebSockets.

-Docker is the easiest way to run it.
+On Linux, Docker is the easiest way to run it.
+On Windows, a native bare-metal installation is strongly recommended instead of Docker Desktop.

 > [!IMPORTANT]
 > Use Overlord only on systems you own or are explicitly authorized to